RuwangJiao/MOEA-D-2WA/README.md

 # Two-type Weight Adjustments in MOEA/D for Highly Constrained Many-objective Optimization
+This is the matlab version of MOEA/D-2WA for constrained multi-objective optimization problems.
+The code is under the framework of PlatEMO.

 # Acknowledge
 Please kindly cite this paper in your publications if it helps your research: